cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 in the protocol's security parameter.
 Lysyanskaya also proved that the RSABSSA variants which use the PrepareRandomize function achieve blindness in {{Lys22}}.
-Blindness means that the malicious signer learns nothing about the client input during the protocol.
+Blindness means that the malicious signer learns nothing about the client input and output after the protocol execution.
 However, additional assumptions on the message inputs are required for blindness to hold for RSABSSA variants that use the PrepareIdentity function; see {{message-entropy}} for more discussion on those results.